 Maintenance engineering is a discipline that introduces engineering concepts to equipment maintenance.
 It enables companies to optimize maintenance procedures and improve machine performance in a cost-effective way.

 As systems, machines, and infrastructure become more complex, there is an increased need to apply maintenance engineering practices to keep physical assets running smoothly and efficiently.
-Maintenance engineers are here to apply engineering concepts in an effort to increase the reliability, maintainability, and availability of systems and machines they are responsible for.
+Maintenance engineers, along with reliability engineers, are here to apply engineering concepts in an effort to increase the reliability, maintainability, and availability of systems and machines they are responsible for.

 The end goal of any maintenance engineer is to ensure that industrial machinery and equipment runs smoothly and reliably.
 They are certified and trained to install, troubleshoot, and repair different types of equipment.
 They can use specialized technologies (like SCADA or remote telemetry units (RTU) to monitor equipment and diagnose machine failures.
 If there are complex breakdowns, they help to restore faulty equipment to optimal condition.